 - Expy: Of the T. rex/Allosaurus from the original movie.

 - Immune to Bullets: In the game, shooting them just makes them angry.
+The young ones are killable by Jack but are still pretty strong.

 - Lightning Bruiser: For their massive size, these theropods are quite nimble when fighting Kong, and strong enough to present a threat.